Pekalongan Regency

 Pekalongan Regency is a regency (kabupaten) on the north coast of Central Java province in Indonesia.
-It covers an area of 836.13 km2 and had a population of 838,621 at the 2010 census and 968,821 at the 2020 census, comprising 491,607 males and 477,214 females.
+It covers an area of 836.13 km2 and had a population of 838,621 at the 2010 census and 968,821 at the 2020 census; the official estimate as at mid 2024 was 1,019,006 (comprising 517,684 males and 501,322 females).
 Its administrative centre was formerly at Pekalongan City, but since that city was administratively separated from the regency, the regency's capital is now at Kajen, which is located in the middle of the regency, about 25 km south of Pekalongan City.
+The regency was originally much larger, but on 14 June 1965 its eastern half was split off and formed into a separate Batang Regency.
 Pekalongan residents are well known for their pursuit of perfection regarding the Indonesian traditional clothing called Batik.

-The Dutch name of the regency is 'Pacalongan'.
+The Dutch name of the regency was Pacalongan.

-History
+Etymology

 The word Pekalongan is believed to be derived from the Javanese word, Topo Ngalong, which means "bat-like meditation".

 Geography

 The northern part of the Pekalongan Regency is lowland, while the southern part of the regency is highland.

+The districts of Buaran, Tirto, Wiradesa and Wonokerto in the north coastal area together cover 55.54 km2 and had a population of 239,929 in mid 2024, essentially the western and southern suburbs of Pekalongan city.

-Administrative Districts
+Administrative districts

-Pekalongan Regency comprises nineteen districts (kecamatan), tabulated below with their areas and their populations at the 2010 census and the 2020 census.
-The table also includes the number of administrative villages (rural desa and urban kelurahan) in each district and its post code.
+Pekalongan Regency comprises nineteen districts (kecamatan), tabulated below with their areas and their populations at the 2010 census and the 2020 census, together with the official estimates as at mid 2024.
+The table also includes the locations of the district administrative centres, the number of administrative villages in each district (totaling 272 rural desa and 13 urban kelurahan), and its post code.

+Notes: (a) including 1 kelurahan (the district administrative centre). (b) including 3 kelurahan - Kedungwuni Barat, Kedungwuni Timur and Pekajangan. (c) including 3 kelurahan - Bligo, Sapugarut and Simbang Kulon. (d) including 5 kelurahan - Bener, Gumawang, Kepatihan, Mayangan and Pekuncen.